scottrlarson/profession/content/terms/new-device-setup.md

 title = "New Device Setup"
 date = 2018-08-22T14:36:04-07:00
 draft = false
+summary = "When you purchase a device from me, bring a new device in for setup or a tune-up, I will remove or replace features that I deem best for my customers.
+These fine tuning operations are done to improve customer experience..."
 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = []